Coveo-Turbo/cli/README.md

 #### Injected Parameters

-The serve command generates a JavaScript snippet that is injected into the sandbox page by importing the `/config.js` file, which contains some of the information that was passed through environment variables or CLI arguments in a global `demoConfig` variable.
-This allows a sandbox to remain decoupled from the test settings to allow portability between environments where component-level dependencies permit.
+The serve command generates a JavaScript snippet that is injected into the page by importing the `/config.js` file, which contains some of the information that was passed through environment variables or CLI arguments in a global `demoConfig` variable.
+This allows a page to remain decoupled from the test settings to allow portability between environments where component-level dependencies permit.

 The following information is passed in the `demoConfig` object and is available to use within the application at runtime: